ePages-de/epages-devportal/_posts/2019/2019-11-12-recap-of-devoxx-ukraine-2019.md

 layout: post
 title: Recap of Devoxx Ukraine 2019
 date: 2019-11-12
-header_image: private/devoxx-ukr.png
+header_image: private/devoxx-ukr.jpg
 header_position: top
+header_overlay: true
 category: events
 tags: ["conference", "java", "rest", "spring", "reactive"]
 authors: ["Aleksei"]
 about_authors: ["asasin"]
 ---

-In this blog post, I'd like to share my experiences I made at this year's [Devoxx Ukraine](https://devoxx.com.ua/){:target="_blank"}.
+In this blog post, I'd like to share the experiences I made at this year's [Devoxx Ukraine](https://devoxx.com.ua/){:target="_blank"}.
 My journey to this conference started from Hamburg, Germany.
 It was not a direct flight, and it took me almost the whole day to get to Ukraine.
 Fortunately, I was in Ukraine before, and it was not difficult to find my accommodation in Kiev by using the online booking resources.
 I had a nice hotel with a great view of the city.

-The conference itself was two days on Friday and Saturday, and the location was in big Event space M82, Kiev, Mezhyhirska street 82.
+The conference itself was two days on Friday and Saturday, and the location was Event space M82 in Kiev.
-The Hall was quite big and had seven audience rooms, and many other places where visitors had the possibility to take a break between the presentations.
+The hall was quite big and had seven audience rooms, and many other places where visitors had the possibility to take a break between the presentations.

 In total, I had the chance to visit 18 presentations.
 Each of them was unique, and it is difficult to say which one was the most useful.
 Going to each presentation, I tried to learn at least three new topics.
-In the following I would like to highlight only a few of them to give my impression of them.
+In the following I would like to highlight a few of them.
 (This is my subjective opinion.)

 ### Revisiting Effective Java in 2019, [Edson Yanaga](https://twitter.com/yanaga?lang=en){:target="_blank"}